 Don’t put up with being treated like an object.
 Tell her you’ll keep your body the way that makes you happy and if she doesn’t like it there are gyms all around the country for her to find her next trophy.

-Q: My girlfriend is very insecure (she looked through my whole phone when I left it at her house) and expects me to be completely open to her about everything in my life.
-But when it comes to her phone, she’s secretive about the people she texts.
+Q: My girlfriend is very insecure.
+She looks through my phone when I’m not about but expects me to be completely open to her about everything in my life.
+When it comes to her phone, though, she’s secretive about the people she texts.
 What should be my next move?

 I wonder if you have done anything to increase her insecurity – if that is really what it is.
 Lots of people experience a twinge of jealousy in a romantic relationship.
 That’s quite normal.